-Fundamentals of art publication production processes in the annual art and literary publication of student works, Vibrations Magazine.
-Topics include fundamental offset printing processes, how to conduct a press check, assembling press-ready design on the computer and archive for print production, digital pre-press methods in scanning and image prep for offset press, and working directly with a printer through all press production issues and processes.
+Fundamentals of print and multimedia production processes for the annual art and literary publication, Vibrations Magazine.
+Topics include digital pre-press methods of scanning and image preparation for offset press and working directly with a printer through the production process.
+Emphasis on re-design for internet delivery including animation, multimedia effects, navigation, and links.